jschwarzwalder/aws-sdk-php/docs/guide/migration.rst

         echo $e->getMessage() . "\n";
     }

-Example: Instantiating a client with global configuration
+Example: Instantiating a Client with global Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 From Version 2 of the SDK